by Niklas Göransson

 – Even if it’s been tempting at times, I feel confident that I haven’t ventured too far astray musically – or conceptually for that matter – with this one, despite the reins being a lot looser here than with MARDUK, for example, where we feel a much greater responsibility to deliver what our followers expect of us… even if that obligation will typically be forced to yield before the might of our bloated egos, most commonly referred to as ‘creative integrity’.
 Nevertheless, it’s not entirely without satisfaction I reflect over the fact that “Hekatomb” is pretty much exactly what I envisioned this band to be a decade ago, when “Maranatha” first saw the light of day.
 As far as I’m concerned, it’s a worthy continuation and an honest manifestation of the natural state of FUNERAL MIST anno 2018… but then again, how can it not be?

-A more recent musical outlet of Rostén’s is his new project, DOMJORD.
-A full-length album, “Sporer”, will be released on March 13, courtesy of Vidfare Productions via Norma Evangelium Diaboli and The Ajna Offensive.
+One musical outlet of Rostén’s likely to be spared such comparisons is his new project, DOMJORD.
+A full-length album, “Sporer”, was released in March 2020, courtesy of Vidfare Productions via Norma Evangelium Diaboli and The Ajna Offensive.

 – DOMJORD is an all-electronic project I’ve been working on for some time now.
 As everyone knows, certain situations call for certain music and certain moods call for certain tunes; having long searched for this specific type of sound without ever really finding anything even remotely close to what I had in mind, I simply decided to make it myself.
 The original plan – if there ever was one – was to just keep the music for myself and bring it out whenever this particular void needed filling.
 However, the musician in me felt otherwise and couldn’t just leave it at that.
 It had to be released, if not to reach out to a supposed listenership with the same or similar needs then at least to put an end to a chapter and move on.